 How can I ensure I have consent?

-The acronym POEM can help us know we have consent and that our partner(s) are into what we are doing with them.
+The acronym FRIES can help us remember important aspects of consent, know we have consent, and know that our partner(s) are into what we are doing with them.

 Consent is not:

 - Coerced.
 Consent cannot be obtained by intimidation, manipulation, force, or through the abuse of a position of power or trust, or by using drugs or alcohol.

 - Assumed.
 Consent needs to be clear and explicit, it cannot be assumed from silence, lack of physical resistance, current or previous sexual relationships, or consent given during previous interactions.

 - Physiological.
 Consent can’t be determined by what naturally happens during physical arousal.